lmartinf1091/W-D-Skill-Challenge/Read ME.md

 From here I have proposed two metrics that can give further insights into the best return on invetment considering different metrics:

 #15 Proposal: Create an Operational Performance ROI metric that combines the property’s core earning strength (Cap Rate and Occupancy %) with two strategic adjustments for rent competitiveness and affordability.
-This ensures the metric reflects not only how profitable the property is, but also how it’s positioned in the market for sustainable performance.
+This ensures the metric reflects not only how profitable the property is, but also how it’s positioned in the market for sustainable performance.:

  	Operational ROI =
 		[Cap Rate] * [Occupancy %] *
 		(1 + MIN(0.10, MAX(-0.10, - [Rent % Difference from State Median Rent]))) *
 		(1 + MIN(0.10, MAX(-0.10, 0.30 - [Rent Affordability Ratio])))

 I will divide the formula in 3 parts to explain the logic behind now:

 a.
 Base Performance: Cap Rate × Occupancy %

 		Cap Rate = Net Operating Income ÷ Property Value.
 		Occupancy % = proportion of units currently leased (stability measure).

 		Multiplying them scales profitability by actual utilization — a property with a high cap rate but low occupancy will score lower.

 b.
-Market Competitiveness Adjustment: 1 + MIN(0.10, MAX(-0.10, - [Rent % Difference from State Median Rent])))
+Market Competitiveness Adjustment:

+   			1 + MIN(0.10, MAX(-0.10, - [Rent % Difference from State Median Rent])))
 			Rent % Difference from State Median Rent measures how far property rent deviates from the state median (positive = higher rent, negative = lower rent).

 			I invert the sign with - so that: Lower than median rents (negative differences) become positive boosts.
 Higher-than-median rents become negative penalties.
 MAX(-0.10, …) limits penalties so they don’t 				exceed -10%.
 MIN(0.10, …) limits boosts to +10%.